-Although not very advanced in the automotive world, another item that should be mentioned is Synthetic Aperture Radar (SAR) imaging.
-SAR imaging is in use by aircrafts and satellites for many years and the importance of phase noise is well understood for the different methods of SAR
+Although not very advanced in the automotive world, 50 another item that should be mentioned is Synthetic Aperture Radar (SAR) imaging.
+SAR imaging is in use by aircrafts and satellites for many years and the importance of phasenoise is well understood for the different methods of SAR

-The last item to mention here is that every object is made out of materials that have different electromagnetic characteristics, and therefore will have a return signal that is not only specific to the objects velocity, size and location, but 15 also specific to its electromagnetic characteristics.
-Some Benefits:
+Furthermore, different objects may be consistent or are made out of different materials that have different electromagnetic characteristics, and therefore they will have a return signal that are not only specific to the object's velocity, size and location, but also specific to its electro- 60 magnetic characteristics.